chuckreynolds/Selfish-Fresh-Start/readme.txt

 * take functions I use regularly and bundle for IPO *(initial public offering)*

 == Upgrade Notice ==
+= 0.5 =
+Some sites reporting issues w/ comments always off on posts. put back comment div for now until more testing.
 = 0.2 =
 Added additional features, one of which helps secure your WP site.
 Always stay up to date!

 == Other Notes ==

 * Built on a hack-night at GangplankHQ.com.
 I always used a lot of these functions on every site to help clean up the admin stuff and do some basic settings and based on some twitter replies others wanted it as a plugin.
 So... here we go.
-Feel free to ask for features on my [WordPress Plugins](http://rynoweb.com/wordpress-plugins/ "Chuck's WordPress Plugins") form.
+Feel free to ask for features on my [Chuck Reynolds WordPress Plugins](http://rynoweb.com/wordpress-plugins/ "Chuck Reynolds WordPress Plugins") page.